Trip Dates: Monday, July 10, 2006 to Saturday, July 15, 2006

 Total Trip Distance (km): 100

 Difficulty Notes: The Eagle / Snowshoe Conservation Reserve is not as well traveled and certainly not as well documented as other, more popular parks nearby (Nopoming, Woodland Caribou, Whiteshell).
 Expect lots of blow down on trails and any beta will be outdated.
-Note: The GPS track is very approximate and was put together after the trip using maps – not an actual recorded track.
+Note: I gleaned our route from this site not from actual GPS tracks.

 Lakes Traveled: Davidson, Petch, Raynar, Bain, Wilson, Snowshoe, Chase, Midway, Eagle, Talon River